Alphabetical Plant Listing

 Regional Gardening, New England Gardening, New England Region, Gardening Tips

 New England typically includes the states of Connecticut, Massachusetts, Rhode Island, Maine, New Hampshire, and Vermont.
 Weather varies dramatically from state to state and season to season.
-However, generally speaking, this region enjoys 4 distinct seasons characterized by short springs, hot and humid summers, along the coasts but cool in the mountains, cool falls, and long and harsh winters with heavy snow and sometimes ice storms.
+However, this region generally enjoys four distinct seasons characterized by short springs, hot and humid summers along the coasts but cool in the mountains, cool falls, and long and harsh winters with heavy snow and sometimes ice storms.

 How to extend the growing season and life of your plants in New England